RoslyndWilliams/osTicket--Prerequisites-and-Installation/README.md

 </p>

+You have now completed the first part of this three-part osTicket Install/Configuration/Ticket-Creation tutorial series.
-Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this tutorial!
+- Click [here](https://github.com/RoslyndWilliams/osTicket--Post-Install-Configuration) to move on to Part 2 of this three-part tutorial series